 The past year or so has been filled with controversy about particular news images, as well as wide discussion and debate about the practice of photojournalism.
-As part of the Photoville photography festival, this live edition of the BagNews Salon explored the images below in terms of ethical standards, the rapid shifts in aesthetics and technology, and the continuing evolution of social media and the online news/media market.

 This discussion was held Saturday, September 28, 2013 at One Brooklyn Bridge Park in Brooklyn, NY.

 The BagNewsSalon brings together the eyes and voices of the world’s leading photojournalists, editors, visual academics and other informed observers to analyze select edits of news photographs in a 90 minute on-line discussion format.
 Below you’ll find video highlights from the hangout as well the full broadcast, the accompanying slideshow and the list of panelists.

 The Salon was produced by Teresa Mahoney and video editing was provided by Sandra Roa.

 Rather than asking the usual question of how much gore is too much, we’re wondering why the visual coverage of the marathon bombings was so graphic and what compelled the Daily News to photoshop the foot back onto this woman's body?
 Panelists Jamie Wellford and Stephen Mayes respond.Watch Now

 Based on an instant in time, the Western photo media turned a routine moment of congratulation into a lesbian demonstration allegedly protesting Russia’s anti-gay laws.
 What does this say about fact checking, sensationalizing, cultural bias and other visual media tendencies today?
 Meg Handler, Jamie Wellford and Stephen Mayes break it down.Watch Now